teradici/deploy/dev/domain-controller/README.md

 ## Deployment Parameters
 * domainAdminUsername: The name of the administrator account to be created for the domain.
   * This username must be short form and not a User Principal Name (UPN).
 For example 'uname' is allowed and 'uname@example.com' is not allowed.
-The name cannot be 'admin' for example.
+There are certain names such as 'administrator' which are also not allowed.
+See [FAQs about Windows Virtual Machines.](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq)
   * You create this new domain account prior to deploying CAM.
 It is not an existing domain account.
   * This account's username and password also becomes the local admin account for each created machine.
 * domainAdminPassword: The password for the administrator account of the new VM's and domain.
    * You create this new password for your unique domain account account prior to deploying CAM.
 It is not an existing password.